ji24077/ji24077/README.md

 about me:
 I really like system programming, so i like to programming on C and linux.

-But i am interested in a lots of feilds, not just limited to CS and Statistics. (now i am interested in to Robotics)
+But i am interested in a lots of feilds, not just limited to CS and Statistics. (now i am interested into Robotics these days :))

 Since i study abroad and been into new enviroment a lot, i am very good at adjustment in any place and can easily be friends with new people.